JyotinderSingh/Algorithms/README.md

 # Problem Solving and Algorithms
-### These are my attempts at a few competitive programming questions and trying to solve a couple of problems everyday
+### These are my attempts at a few Competitive Programming and Programming Interview questions.

+Most of the questions are from [Elements of Programming Interviews](/EPI) and [LeetCode](/LeetCode).

 #### Programming Languages: C++ and Python